maxosprojects/se-scripting/06-advanced-colorful-runway-objects-rule.md

 Ok, good, now the best part!
 Since the logic that keeps track of the increment of a particular light sits together with the light itself in `LightKeeper` objects, the only thing left to do is to call the `tick` method on every `LightKeeper` object.
-Since we only need to go over every element of the `keepers` array and no longer need any index in the `Main` method, we can replace everything in the `Main` method with a simple `foreach` loop.
+Since we only need to go over every element of the `keepers` list and no longer need any index in the `Main` method, we can replace everything in the `Main` method with a simple `foreach` loop.
 We need to do exactly what was done in [part 2, First script](02-first-script), except the list is `keepers` in this case and the type of the variable would be `LightKeeper`.
-Of course it makes sense to name that loop variable `keeper` instead of `light`.
+Of course it makes sense to name that loop variable `keeper` instead of `light` too.
 Then in the body of the `foreach` loop we only need to call method `tick` on the `keeper` object.

 And that is it!